0xnehasingh/Chainadamy/README.md

 ## Overview

-**Chainademy** is a cutting-edge decentralized platform orchestrating blockchain-powered **EDUFi** agents and tools to transform how students and institutions manage education finance.
+**Chainademy** Chainademy is **EDUFi** orchestrate AI-powered agents to transform how students and institutions manage education finance.
 From scholarships to tuition payments, loan optimization to credential verification — Chainademy is your one-stop hub built on the EDU Chain.

 ---